Getting around Ukraine

 All towns and cities have a comprehensive network of buses and trolleybuses that tend to be slow, crowded but very cheap.
 These are supplemented by fleets of battered minibuses (marshrutky) that will stop or put down anywhere along fixed routes.
 Official taxis, found in cities and larger towns, are metered and can be identified by a yellow and black sign on the roof.
 Fares should be negotiated in advance for private taxis.

-Kharkiv, Kyiv and Dnipropetrovsk have clean, efficient and cheap metro systems where tickets can be purchased at vending machines inside the stations.
+Kharkiv, Kiev and Dnipropetrovsk have clean, efficient and cheap metro systems.
+You can buy tickets at vending machines inside the stations or use reloadable smartcards.
 Hitchhiking is very common, although not recommended.
 Passengers are expected to pay for the ride and the price, usually about the same as the bus fare, should be agreed upon before boarding.
-There are no public transport services from 0100-0500.

 Trains are more reliable than air travel in winter, when aircraft are sometimes grounded.
 Timetables for trains in CIS states, including trains within Ukraine, are available in English online (www.poezda.net).
-Ukrainian Railways (tel: (44) 503 7005; www.uz.gov.ua) also publishes information online, but not in English.
+Or you can check times through Ukrainian Railways (tel: +380 44 503 7005; www.uz.gov.ua).
 There are no domestic rail passes.